Steam has agreed to remove all banned content from Russia, according to a censorship agency

 Josep Borrell announced on October 14 that he plans to extend the EUMAM for two more years, subject to approval by the EU Council.

 On Oct.
 14, hundreds of Ukrainian schools, businesses and media outlets including the Kyiv Independent received bomb threats by email.
 This prompted evacuations.
-The threats were linked to a recent investigation conducted by Radio Free Europe/Radio Liberty into Russian security services sabotage of Ukraine.
+The threats were linked to a recent investigation conducted by Radio Free Europe/ into Russian security services sabotage of Ukraine.

-Andrii Kostin, the of Brazil, said that “information” that Putin might attend the G20 in Brazil obligates the Brazilian authorities to arrest him.
+Andrii Kostin, the prosecutor general of , said that “information” that Putin might attend the G20 in Brazil obligates the Brazilian authorities to arrest him.

 According to Ukraine’s Military Intelligence, Russia’s fall and winter plans include “the actual participation of North Korea in war”, President Volodymyr Zelensky said on October 14.